internalfx/rethinkdbfs-spec/README.md

   /**
    * DEPRECATED: An array of aliases.
 If not provided the driver MUST omit the
-   * aliases field from the files collection document.
+   * aliases field from the files table document.
    *
    * Applications wishing to store aliases should add an aliases field to the
    * metadata document instead.